 Appointments / Memberships

-Doug is a past board president of the International Center of Indianapolis, a not-for-profit agency providing language instruction, interpreter services and cultural training for immigrants and businesses.
-Doug is also a founding director and past board chair of the International School of Indiana, a now world renowned pre-k through 12 school instructing its students through an all international Baccalaureate curriculum utilizing full immersion French, Spanish and Mandarin.
-He presently serves as co-chair of the International School’s 2019 capital campaign.
-Doug is member of the Rehabilitation Hospital of Indiana Foundation Board of Trustees, and the Indy Chamber Board of Directors and executive committee.
+Doug is a past board chair of the International Center of Indianapolis, a not-for-profit agency providing language instruction, interpreter services and cultural training for immigrants and businesses.
+Doug is also a founding director and past board chair of the International School of Indiana, a now world-renowned pre-k through 12 school instructing its students through an all international Baccalaureate curriculum utilizing full immersion French, Spanish and Mandarin.
+He also served as co-chair of the International School’s 2019 capital campaign.
+Doug is chair of the Rehabilitation Hospital of Indiana Foundation Board of Trustees, and is a member of the Indy Chamber Board of Directors and executive committee.
 In addition, Doug serves as a member of the board of trustees of Franklin College, and the St. Mary’s Child Center Foundation.
-Doug served as the executive chair of the 2017 American Cancer Society’s Indianapolis Discovery Ball and continues his service to American Cancer Society as a member of the Council of Ambassadors.
+Doug served as the executive chair of the 2017 American Cancer Society’s Indianapolis Discovery Ball and continues his service to American Cancer Society as a member of its Indiana Board of Directors.
 He also served as a member of the board of directors of the 500 Festival which is one of the largest festivals in the world, hosting over 100 annual events surrounding the Indianapolis 500.
 Doug was also a longtime member and officer of the Capital Improvement Board of Managers of Marion County, comprised of nine community leaders responsible for the ownership, financing and operation of the City of Indianapolis’ sports, convention and public assembly venues, including the Indiana Convention Center, Lucas Oil Stadium, Bankers Life Fieldhouse and Victory Field.
 Doug served as the CIB’s designee on the board of directors of the Indiana Sports Corporation, a not-for-profit enterprise responsible for promoting sporting events in Central Indiana ranging from U.S. Olympic Trials, Big Ten and NCAA tournaments and the 2012 Super Bowl.
-He served as general counsel for the Indiana Association of Mortgage Brokers and a member of the American, Indiana and Indianapolis Bar Associations.
 He is a 1992 graduate of the Stanley K. Lacy Leadership Series.
+He is a member of the American, Indiana and Indianapolis Bar Associations.